short-greg/zenkai/docs/source/modules/tansaku.rst

 Modules
 ========
-Tansaku: There are several different kinds of classes that Tansaku implements in order to modify populations or individuals.

-- :mod:`core` - Defines an Individual and Population
-- :mod:`populators` - Classes for converting individuals to populations
+Tansaku: Tako consists of several types of functioanlity for implementing optimization algorithms

-- :mod:`mappers` - Classes for modifying a population or Individual
+- :mod:`perturbation` - Functionality for changing the values in an individual or population
-- :mod:`reducers` - Classes for converting populations to individuals
+- :mod:`reduction` - Functionality for converting a population to an individual
-- :mod:`mixers` - Classes for mixing two populations or two individuals
+- :mod:`selection` - Functionality for selecting individuals to use in breeding
-- :mod:`influencers` - Classes for modifying a population based on an Individual or vice-versa
-- :mod:`dividers` - Classes for dividing a population into multiple populations
+- :mod:`division` - Functionality for dividing a population into multiple populations
-- :mod:`assessors` - Classes for assessing a population or Individual
+- :mod:`assessment` - Functionality for assessing a population or Individual
 - ... and so on.

 Key Features and Functions